 Another reason not to focus on making the homepage an endless list of posts to scroll through is simply user experience.
 The purpose of any home page is to drive visitors deeper into the website, leading them to the page that has what they're looking for (like a recipe index page), with a call-to-action.

-The vast majority of people are there to find a specific recipe, or topic you covered, and more often than not they will land directly on that page from the search engines and never even see your home page.
+The vast majority of people land on your site to find a specific recipe, or topic you covered, and more often than not they will land directly on that page post from the search engines, and never even see your home page.

 One option is to add a custom HTML widget to your Homepage: Bottom area, with a text link that goes to your blog.
 Something like this should work well: